Ph.D. University of Virginia

 Karen V. Guth is an associate professor of Religious Studies and is affiliated with the Gender, Sexuality, and Women's Studies and the Peace and Conflict Studies programs at the College.
 She holds a Ph.D in religious ethics from the University of Virginia, an M.T.S. in Religion and Society from Harvard, and an M.Th. in Literature, Theology, and the Arts from the University of Glasgow.
 She received her B.A. in religion from Furman University.
 Before coming to Holy Cross, Professor Guth was a postdoctoral fellow in Religious Practices and Practical Theology at Emory University (2011-2012) and an assistant professor at St. Catherine University in St. Paul, MN (2012-2016).

 Professor Guth’s areas of specialization include Christian social ethics, public and political theologies, and feminist ethics and theologies.
-She is the author of Christian Ethics at the Boundary: Feminism and Theologies of Public Life (Fortress, 2015), which places the theologies of Reinhold Niebuhr, John Howard Yoder, and Martin Luther King Jr. in dialogue with feminist and womanist theologies to identify new trajectories for the field of Christian ethics.
-Her current book project, tentatively titled The Ethics of Tainted Legacies: Human Flourishing after Traumatic Pasts, explores the ethical ramifications of engaging religious, political, and cultural traditions implicated in past wrongs.
+Her most recent book, The Ethics of Tainted Legacies: Human Flourishing after Traumatic Pasts (Cambridge University Press, 2022), theorizes “tainted legacies” as a pressing moral problem and explores the ethical ramifications of engaging religious, political, and cultural traditions tarnished by the traumas of slavery, racism, and sexual violence.
+She is also the author of Christian Ethics at the Boundary: Feminism and Theologies of Public Life (Fortress, 2015), which places the theologies of Reinhold Niebuhr, John Howard Yoder, and Martin Luther King Jr. in dialogue with feminist and womanist theologies to identify new trajectories for the field of Christian ethics.
+Her work has appeared in numerous journals and publications including the Journal of Religious Ethics, the Journal of the Society of Christian Ethics, Theology Today, The Christian Century, Teaching Theology & Religion, The Other Journal, and The Hedgehog Review.
+She currently serves on the board of the Society of Christian Ethics and is the co-chair of the Bonhoeffer: Theology and Social Analysis Unit of the American Academy of Religion.

 - RELS 143 Social Ethics (includes Community Based Learning Component)